siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 #### Partition type

-To change the type of a partition, select the desired partition and choose the command **Type**.
+To change the type of a partition, select the desired partition and choose the command *"Type"*.

 ![partition type](./images/cfdisk/cfdisk_10.png)

-A selection list appears in which the partition type can be selected with the arrow keys `up` and `down`.
-In our example, we select "**7 HPFS/NTFS/exFAT**" for the partitions **/dev/sda5** and **/dev/sda6**.
+A selection list appears in which the partition type can be selected with the arrow keys **`up`** and **`down`**.
+In our example, we select "*7 HPFS/NTFS/exFAT*" for the partitions **/dev/sda5** and **/dev/sda6**.
 This way, the above mentioned Windows system can access the partition.

 ![partition type](./images/cfdisk/cfdisk_11.png)

 #### Make a partition bootable

 For Linux there is no need to make a partition bootable, but some other operating systems need it.
-This is done by highlighting the appropriate partition and selecting the **Bootable** command (**Note:** when installing to an external hard drive, a partition must be made bootable).
+This is done by highlighting the appropriate partition and selecting the *"Bootable"* command. (**Note:** when installing to an external hard drive, a partition must be made bootable.)

 #### Write partition table

-When everything has been partitioned, the result can be saved with the command **Write**.
+When everything has been partitioned, the result can be saved with the command *"Write"*.
 The partition table is now written to the disk.

 ![partition select type](./images/cfdisk/cfdisk_12.png)

-**Since this will delete all data on the corresponding disk/partition**, you should be really sure before typing **yes** and confirming again with the `Enter` key.
+**Since this will delete all data on the corresponding disk/partition**, you should be really sure before typing **yes** and confirming again with the **`Enter`** key.

 #### Quit cfdisk

-By entering the command **Quit**, we can quit the program.
-After leaving **cfdisk** and before the installation, you should reboot in any case to read in the partition table again.
+By entering the command *"Quit"*, we can quit the program.
+After leaving `cfdisk` and before the installation, you should reboot in any case to read in the partition table again.

 ### Formatting partitions

 There are several file systems for Linux that can be used.
 There are **Ext2**, **Ext4**, **ReiserFs**, and for more experienced users **XFS**, **JFS**, and **ZFS**.
-Ext2 may be of interest when accessing from Windows, as there are Windows drivers for this file system.
+**Ext2** may be of interest when accessing from Windows, as there are Windows drivers for this file system.
 [Ext2 file system for MS Windows (drivers and documentation)](http://www.fs-driver.org/).

-For normal use, we recommend the ext4 file system.
-Ext4 is siduction's default file system.
+For normal use, we recommend the **ext4** file system.
+It is siduction's default file system.

-After cfdisk has finished, the root console is still needed as formatting requires root privileges.
+After `cfdisk` has finished, the **root** console is still needed as formatting requires root privileges.
-The command is **mkfs.ext4 /dev/sdaX**.
-For "X", enter the number of the selected partition.
+The command is **`mkfs.ext4 /dev/sdaX`**.
+For *"X"*, enter the number of the selected partition.

 ~~~
 mkfs.ext4 /dev/sda2